Proportional Fairness in Obnoxious Facility Location: Model

 \section{Model}

 Let $N=\{1, \ldots, n\}$ be a set of agents, and let $X:=[0,1]$ be the domain of locations.\footnote{Our results can be naturally extended to any compact interval on $\mathbb{R}$.} Agent $i$'s location is denoted by $x_i\in X$; the profile of agent locations is denoted by $x=(x_1, \ldots, x_n)\in X^n$.
 We also assume the agent locations are ordered such that $x_1\leq \dots \leq x_n$.
 A \emph{deterministic mechanism} is a mapping $f\ : \ X^n\rightarrow X$ from a location profile $\hat{x}\in X^n$ to a facility location $y\in X$.
-We define a \emph{randomized mechanism} as a probability distribution over deterministic mechanisms.
 Given a facility location $y\in X$, agent $i$'s utility\footnote{This definition is consistent with \citep{CYZ13}.} is equal to its distance from the facility $u(y,x_i):=|y-x_i|$.
 We are interested in maximizing the objectives of \emph{Utilitarian Welfare} (UW), defined for a facility location $y$ and location profile $x$ as the sum of agent utilities $\sum_i u(y,x_i)$, and \emph{Egalitarian Welfare} (EW), defined as the minimum agent utility $\min_i u(y,x_i)$.

-Note that the preferences in OFLP can be viewed as \emph{single-dipped}.
-In contrast, the classical facility location problem (FLP) concerns \emph{single-peaked preferences}.
+Note that the preferences in OFLP can be viewed as \emph{single-dipped}, contrasting with the \emph{single-peaked preferences} of the classical facility location problem (FLP).
 The underlying model of both FLP and OFLP is the same except that the agents' preferences have a different structure.
 Unless specified otherwise, we will state results for the obnoxious facility location problem (OFLP).
-For the first half of the paper, we will discuss the deterministic setting, and then move to the randomized setting for the second half.